ssbc/go-ssb/docs/config.md

 * default flag values are the final fallback, if the corresponding config value or environment variable has not been set

 ## Configuration file
-The default location for the config file is `~/.go-ssb/config.toml`
+The default location for the config file is `~/.go-ssb/config.toml`.
+The order of precedence when it comes to loading a config file is as follows:

+* 1. Environment variable `$SSB_CONFIG_FILE` or flag `--config` are used first
+* 2. Lacking that, the location defined by `--repo` is used
+* 3. The final fallback is to the default location at ~/.ssb-go/config.toml

 Below you may find a complete example of the config file, any values you comment out or leave as blanks `""` will be ignored.